Reputation in the Shadow of Exit: Model

 \subsection{The Stage Game}

-There are $N + 1$ players in each period, $i \in \{L\} \cup [N]$, representing a long-run player $L$ who interacts in each period with $N$ short-run players.
-Each short-run player $i$ chooses an action from a compact topological space $a_i \in A_i$; let $a \in \prod_i A_i = A$ denote a profile of short-run player (pure) actions.
+There are $N + 1$ players, $i \in \{L\} \cup [N]$, representing a long-run player $L$ who interacts in each period with $N$ short-run players.
+Each short-run player $i$ chooses an action from a finite set, $a_i \in A_i$; let $a \in \prod_i A_i = A$ denote a profile of short-run player (pure) actions.
 The long-run player chooses an action $c \in C \subset \bb{R}$, where $C$ is a countable (potentially finite) set including $0$\footnote{In the global games application, the set of actions will be a compact interval.
-Note this is essentially without loss of generality given Assumption \ref{ass: survival probability}: If $f: Q \to \bb{R}$ is continuous, where $Q \subset X$ is countable and dense, there is a unique continuous function $\overline f: X \to \bb{R}$ such that $\overline f|_{Q} = f$.
+Note this is essentially without loss of generality given Assumption \ref{ass: survival probability}: If $f: Q \to \bb{R}$ is a restriction of a continuous function $f: X \to \bb{R}$, where $Q \subset X$ is countable and dense, there is a unique continuous function $\overline f: X \to \bb{R}$ such that $\overline f|_{Q} = f$.
 However, the countability assumption helps significantly when defining equilibrium beliefs off-path, so I maintain it throughout the general analysis.}.
 The entire action profile also generates a finite signal $Y$, drawn according to a distribution $\rho(\cdot | a, c)$\footnote{Short-run player monitoring is irrelevant to the analysis and included only for generality.}.
 The long-run player's action is perfectly monitored.

-The action profile $(a, c)$ jointly determines a \emph{survival probability}, represented by a function $f: A \times C \to [0, 1]$.
+The action profile $(a, c)$ jointly determines a \emph{survival probability}, represented by a function $f: A \times C \to (0, 1)$.
 This can be interpreted as the probability that the game continues.
 The complementarity probability $1 - f(a, c)$ is the \emph{exit probability.}